 I also use:

-Cheap Joe’s American Journey Cavalcade Porcelain Palette This porcelain palette is very heavy and it’s really designed for use in the studio.
+Cheap Joe’s American Journey Cavalcade Porcelain Palette This porcelain palette is very heavy and it’s designed for use in the studio.
 I love the way the paint reacts to the ceramic surface [no beading!] and the cover keeps the paint wet for a long time.

 Shy Artist Palette This little palette is super light weight and great for plein air adventures.